 Surprise!
-Your organization is experiencing a major change…again.
-It’s a new process…or a merger…or reorganization…or a new product launch…or a new customer…OK, you get the picture.
+Your organization is experiencing a major change…again in communication strategies.
+It’s a new process… a merger…or reorganization… a new product launch…or a new customer…OK, you get the picture.
 Just about the time you begin to feel comfortable with the last major change, here comes another one.
 It’s a sign of the times.

-In this series, we will examine some aspects of leading yourself, you team, and your organization through change.
-Let’s start with you; if you are a supervisor, manager or leader at any level, you will be influential in the success of this change.
+In this series, we will examine some aspects of leading yourself, your team, and your organization through change.
+Let’s start with you; if you are a supervisor, manager, or leader at any level, you will be influential in the success of this change.

 In my experience, most change efforts fail because either you have absentee sponsors or you have the wrong sponsor.
 Communication strategies, at all levels involved with the change must be thoughtfully planned out.
 It is understandable that leaders still have to do their “day job” but to be effective at leading change they need to plan enough time for their visibility and they must also carefully select their “doers” in order to accomplish their goals.
 Let’s look at what you can do to facilitate the change process.

 1. Be visible.
 Don’t delegate the change to someone else….don’t kick off the change and then retreat to your office or another project.
 You need to stay visible and involved all the way through the change.
 Leverage your current meeting rhythms, town hall meetings, and whatever you do that gets you in front of the troops.
 If being visible is not your style or approach – get a coach and work on it.
 Remember not communicating is communicating something!